dbalouek/ChoreoMicroservices/README.md

 The third and final cloud function triggers when the weather data is written.
 This function uses the data and sends a tweet out using the npm package [Twit](https://www.npmjs.com/package/twit).
 The tweets can be found at [@LunchboxScience](https://twitter.com/LunchboxScience)

 There is also a cloud scheduler which is basically a cron job.
-The job runs the all the microservices with dummy data to keep the functions warm and prevent a cold start.
+The job runs the all the microservices once a minute with dummy data to keep the functions warm and prevent a cold start.

 To prevent spam and overloads, the service only fulfills requests every 5 minutes for each zip code.
-The Twitter API also has a limit of 2400 tweets per day with hourly caps.
-Once a cap is reached, the system will update its database but will not tweet weather.
+The OpenWeather API has a limit of 60 requests per minute, once that limit is reached, zip codes will be logged, but the weather will not update or be tweet.
+The Twitter API also has a limit of 2400 tweets per day with a three hour limit of 300 tweets.
+Once a limit is reached, the system will update its database but will not tweet weather.

 ## Metrics